Paul Ziert

-Paul Ziert is a former University of Oklahoma gymnastics coach.
-Ziert recruited Bart Conner to the school.
+Paul Ziert is a former gymnastics coach.
+Ziert was a member of the gymnastics team at Illinois State University.
+Ziert won the NAIA national championship in the free exercise and tumbling in 1965.
+Ziert was the head gymnastics coach at the University of Oklahoma.
+He recruited Bart Conner to the school.
 In 1977 and 1978, Ziert's teams won the NCAA Men's Gymnastics championship.

+He coached the Oklahoma men's gymnastics team from 1974 to 1983, and the women's team from 1981 to 1983.

 Ziert cowrote a book with Conner, Winning the Gold, in 1985.
 Ziert currently publishes International Gymnast Magazine.